When comparing tour operator software, bike tour guides should look for a system that:

 Manage Back-Office Operations

-Next up is our suite of tools to manage the booking process, your booking calendar, staff, customer communications, and other back-office tasks.
+Next up is our suite of tools to manage your booking calendar, customer experiences, staff schedules, and back-office administrative tasks.

 Customisable Booking Calendar

-Manage all reservations from a single dashboard — our calendar populates online bookings from your site, OTAs, and partners, and you can add offline bookings to this calendar to update availability.
+Manage all reservations from a single dashboard.
+Our calendar populates online bookings from your site, OTAs, partners, and affiliates in one unified view.
+You can also add offline bookings to this calendar.

-This calendar gives you a bird’s-eye view of what’s ahead.
-You can assign tour guides directly from this view, and staff can see their schedule and details of the experiences they’re managing.
+The Bókun booking calendar also provides simple tools to assign (and re-assign) tour guides to experiences.
+Then, staff can see their schedule and details of the experiences they’re managing.

 Booking Calendar GIF